shareeep/fishmuggers-is216/README.md

         npm install
         ```
 3. **Frontend environment setup**:
-   - Place the .env file in the frontend folder (request from @binkicentre or @cityboykiki from telegram)
+   - Copy the .env.example to a .env file in the root of the frontend folder (request for the values from @binkicentre or @cityboykiki from telegram)
    Frontend .env should consist of firebase private keys, google maps private keys and the backend url
 4. **Start the Development Server**:
    - Run the following command to serve the frontend application: